konsumer/easy-mac-kvm/README.md

 #### evdev

 I wanted to be able to swap input with keyboard/mouse, directly (rather than interact with the vmachine through the qemu graphic window) so I use evdev.
 I followed the advice [here](https://passthroughpo.st/using-evdev-passthrough-seamless-vm-input/) to set it up.
-It take a few steps, and might not be worth it if you have a KVM switch like [this](https://www.amazon.com/gp/product/B07QM6ND7R/).
+It takes a few steps, and might not be worth it if you have a KVM switch like [this](https://www.amazon.com/gp/product/B07QM6ND7R/) laying around.

 #### libvirt